david-xhk/50005Lab6/README.md

 #### Answer

-- The destination port for the DNS query message is always port `53`.
+- The destination port for the DNS query message is port `53`.

-- The source port of the DNS response message is also always port `53`.
+- The source port of the DNS response message is also port `53`.

 #### Outputs